btsimonh/826-x-ip-camera/README.md

 This repo is about an IP camera I just bought on Amazon for £29.99 delivered.

+If you have an interest in this or a similar camera (one which uses www.mipc.com), add to the issue I've raised.
+Depending upon interest, I'll publish more....

 https://www.amazon.co.uk/gp/product/B074M71BRF/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1

 Mine was branded 'OnvianTech 1080P Wi-Fi IP Security Camera', but also known as 'Pannovo 826-x', 'FUJIKAM CCTV Security 1080P 2.0MP WiFi IPCamera'.